The external HTTP(S) load balancers address many use cases. This page provides some high-level examples.

 Multi-region load balancing

-When you configure HTTP(S) Load Balancing in Premium Tier, it uses a global external IP address and can intelligently route requests from users to the closest backend instance group or NEG, based on proximity.
+When you configure an external Application Load Balancer in Premium Tier, it uses a global external IP address and can intelligently route requests from users to the closest backend instance group or NEG, based on proximity.
 For example, if you set up instance groups in North America, Europe, and Asia, and attach them to a load balancer's backend service, user requests around the world are automatically sent to the VMs closest to the users, assuming the VMs pass health checks and have enough capacity (defined by the balancing mode).
 If the closest VMs are all unhealthy, or if the closest instance group is at capacity and another instance group is not at capacity, the load balancer automatically sends requests to the next closest region with capacity.

 Workloads with jurisdictional compliance